-The biographical details of the Directors are set out in section 4.1 of this Annual Report.
+The biographical details of the Directors are set out in section 4.1

 5.5 Chairman's role

 The Chairman of the Group is responsible for leading the Board and ensuring that it is operating to the highest governance standards.
 The Chairman is charged with building an effective, high-performing and collegial team of Directors and ensuring that they operate effectively as a Board.